sumeet-bansal/lighthouse/README.md

                 -v, --value     to find matching values Type the name of another module to switch modules.
 Available modules: home, db, query.

-lighthouse-v1.3.0: query $
+lighthouse-v1.4.0: query $
 ```

 ### Basic Queries
 Functionally, the advanced query function can compare not only files but also directories.
-For example, the same command can compare not only files but also fabrics of environments:
+For example, the same command can compare not only files but also fabrics:

 ```
-lighthouse-v1.3.0: query $ compare dev1/storm/common/server.properties dev2/storm/common/server.properties
+lighthouse-v1.4.0: query $ compare dev1/storm/common/server.properties dev2/storm/common/server.properties
 Looking for files with attributes:
         { "environment" : "dev1", "fabric" : "storm", "node" : "common", "filename" : "server.properties" }
         { "environment" : "dev2", "fabric" : "storm", "node" : "common", "filename" : "server.properties" }

-Found 1290 properties matching query.
+Found 1520 properties matching query.

 Key discrepancies      14
 Value discrepancies     0